Tuen Mun New Town: History

 The initial plan for Tuen Mun New Town can be traced to a report by consulting firm Scott Wilson Kirkpatrick & Partners in 1959.
 At that time the project was known as Castle Peak.
 The history of settlement in Tuen Mun can be traced back 6,000 years.
 The area was part of a larger region which was leased from the Qing Empire to the British Empire in 1898 for 99 years as part of the Convention for the Extension of Hong Kong Territory.
 The colonial government, faced with overcrowding resulting from large numbers of immigrants from China as well as natural increase, embarked on various new towns projects to create large housing developments to house the rapidly growing population.

 Construction of the new town started in 1966.
 In the next year, the government reclaiming 29 acre of land near an area known as "Tuen Mun San Hui" (屯門新墟 (Tuen Mun new market, Tyun4 Mun4 San1 Heoi1)).
 San Hui was considered as a market township of the area at that time, which was a market centre for the surrounding area.
 Further reclamation was carried out in Castle Peak Bay, among others, until the late 1960s.
 The government also levelled the hillside area to obtain land for the town during that period.
 J. M. Wigglesworth, a senior planning officer of the government, has stated that choosing coastal sites is partially due to land tenure rights in the New Territories.
 Thus the government preferred land reclamation.

 In 1973, the new town project was renamed Tuen Mun New Town.
 Rumour has it that the town was renamed because Castle Peak was more famous for a psychiatric hospital which was named after the area.

 The major construction works, such as land reclamation, underground drainage, electricity infrastructure, and roads were completed in 1974.
-However, the last sale of the land lease of the new town by the government won't carried out until 2019.
+However, the last sale of the land lease of the new town by the government wasn't carried out until 2019.

 The first public housing estate of the new town was San Fat Estate.
 It was completed in 1971.